-Several Win32 apps are setup and will be delivered by Workspace ONE's software distribution over CDN.
-From Workspace ONE's catalog, choose the Win32 category to view your assigned Win32 apps.
+Several Windows Apps apps are set up and will be delivered by Workspace ONE's software distribution over CDN.
+From Workspace ONE's catalog, choose the Windows Apps category to view your assigned apps.

 Choose an app, like 7-Zip (for size), and install it.
-Workspace ONE will now manage a silent installation of the Win32 app.
+Workspace ONE will now manage a silent installation of the Windows App.

 The Office 365 Pro Plus suite is available in Workspace ONE.
 If you wish to show Office 365 Pro Plus, please be advised that it's a 2 GB file.
 Given its size, not to mention PC and network performance variables, installation will not be timely.

-Note the automatic installation of the Win32 VMware Horizon Client.
-After enrollment, Workspace ONE provided access to the full Horizon Client without any user interaction required.
+Note the automatic installation of the Windows Apps: Horizon Client, Workspace ONE Assist, Carbon Black, and more.
+After enrollment, Workspace ONE installed cess to the all of these desktop apps without any user interaction required.

-Next, let's launch an RDSH app, Visio, with Workspace ONE.
+Next, launch the Visio RDSH app from the Hub.
 Choose the Visio app for your region.

 Once you find the Visio horizon app for your region click to launch the app.
 It will open into either the native Horizon app if you have it downloaded or your browser if you do not have the Horizon Client installed.

-Next, in Workspace ONE, launch the Office 365 web app.
+Next, in the Hub, launch the Office 365 Portal web app.

-Workspace ONE UEM Data Protection for Windows 10 is currently under investigation in TestDrive as certain features, such as protected data copy/paste and protected document saving, are not functioning as expected.
+Workspace ONE UEM Data Protection for Windows 10 is currently degraded in TestDrive as certain features, such as protected data copy/paste and protected document saving, aren't able to function due to new licensing requirements.
 Rest assured, the issue is environmental and is NOT present in production implementations of Workspace ONE UEM with Windows 10 Enterprise and Office 365 applications.
-We’re working to restore the functionality.

 Industry estimates state up to 75% of corporate data loss is committed unintentionally.
 As the convergence of work and personal data on the same device accelerates, the risk of accidental data loss also increases through services that your organization does not and cannot control through traditional desktop management methods.